Crossoid/Kotlin-Native-BigDecimal/README.md

 # Contributing

-I don't plan to work too extensively on the code unless if find bugs I need to fix (as said, the library is mostly a port from the Android Open Source Project anyway), but still there are many things to improve.
+I don't plan to work too extensively on the code unless I find bugs I need to fix (as said, the library is mostly a port from the Android Open Source Project anyway), but still there are many things to improve.